ISO 11940: Causes

 The standard specifies the order in which the accents should be typed, but not all input systems will record accents in the order in which they are typed.
 Unicode specifies two normalised forms for letters with multiple accents, and transliterated text is highly likely to be stored in one of these forms.
 This complicates automatic back-transliteration.
 As Unicode-compliant processes must handle such variations correctly, the transliterations on this page have been chosen for ease of display – present day rendering systems may display equivalent forms differently.

 Many fonts display novel combinations of consonants and accents badly.
 For example, the Institute of the Estonian Language publishes an explanation of the application of the standard to Thai on the web, and with one exception this seems to be a comply with the standard.
 The exception is that, except for the macron, accents over consonants are actually offset to the right, giving the impression that they have been entered as the corresponding non-combining characters.
 The standard specifies the transliterations in code points, but someone working from this free explanation could easily deduce that the spacing forms of the tone accents should be used.

 ICU (CLDR 1.4.1)

 The ICU implementation, recorded in Version 1.4.1 of the Common Locale Data Repository sponsored by Unicode, uses a prime instead of a horn in the transliteration of consonants.
 This affects the transliteration of ฅ kho khon, ฒ tho phuthao and ษ so bo ruesi. ฏ to patak is also transliterated differently, as t̩ rather than ṭ.

-This implementation transliterates ำ as ả instead of å to avoid ambiguity with the hypothetical Thai script sequence ะํ (sara a, nikkhahit).
-The ICU implementation transliterates ฺ phinthu as /ˌ/instead of to avoid problems with Unicode normalisation.
-This has the side effect of improving legibility when applied to an underdotted consonant.
+The ICU implementation diverges from the ISO standard in some minor ways: